Vietnamese Spring Rolls

 You’ll notice in the photos that I didn’t tuck the ends when I wrapped these, but that’s entirely up to you.
 If you’d prefer to tuck the ends in, go for it.
 I personally like the asparagus spears dangling out the ends and the longer spring rolls give me an extra dip in the almond butter dipping sauce.
 Always a good thing!

-My Vietnamese Spring Rolls Dipping Sauce is Gluten-Free
+Is the Vietnamese Spring Rolls Dipping Sauce Gluten-Free?

 So what’s in my dipping sauce?
-It’s a combination of almond butter, tamari, blackstrap molasses, toasted sesame oil, vinegar, garlic and lime juice.
+Almond butter, tamari, blackstrap molasses, toasted sesame oil, vinegar, garlic and lime juice.
 It’s savory, umami, a little bit salty and mighty tasty.
 You could also replace the tamari with coconut aminos for a soy-free and paleo-friendly alternative.

 If you’ve never heard of tamari or coconut aminos, make sure to check out my article that highlights the differences between tamari, soy sauce and coconut aminos.